westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 Info: format successful
 ```

-The formatted zoned block device can now be directly mounted without any other
+The formatted zoned block device can now be directly mounted.
+No further
-setup necessary.
+setup is necessary:

 ```plaintext
 # mount /dev/sdb /mnt